oskariorg/oskariorg.github.io/_posts/2019-01-07-Oskari_RPC_Ubigu.md

 ---
 layout: post
 title:  "What is Oskari RPC?"
-excerpt : "Oskari API is a really nice option for creating light weight map services
+excerpt : "Oskari API is a really nice option for creating light weight map services"
 date:   2019-01-09 13:00:00 +0300
 categories: [news]
 ---